 A Guide to the Winter Fuel Payment, a lump sum for heating costs for the elderly and pensioners to help them keep warm in winter.

-A guide to prescription charges from April 2019 to 2020 for sick and disabled people in the UK.
+A guide to prescription charges for sick and disabled people in the UK.
 Information on free prescriptions, claiming a refund, pre-payment certificates and exemption certificates for certain medical conditions.
 Find out more

 Eligibility and how to apply for road tax exemption from the DVLA if you are a disabled driver of a vehicle, invalid carriage or mobility scooter and exemptions for vehicles transporting disabled people.
 Find out more

 Having a Blue Badge enables disabled people with severe walking difficulties park near to their destinations and use reserved bays in public car parks.
 It is a national arrangement giving parking concessions in the UK.
 Find out more